Classical Athens-Guided tour

 Useful Notes

-– Wear comfortable shoes, hat, sun cream
+– Wear comfortable shoes, a hat, and sun cream

-nature bath, cycling, guided tours to other archaeological sites, transportation.
-Please contact us for more information ;info@grecopaths.gr
+Just some of our suggestions are: Food tours, cooking classes, nature bath, cycling excursions, guided tours to other archaeological sites, and/or any transportation.
+Please contact us for more information; info@grecopaths.gr

 You might be interested in …

-nafplio, GREECE
+north, GREECE

 learn more